The Particle Problem in Classical Gravity: A historical note on 1941: Einstein's paper in 1941

 since the surface integral must vanish according to (\ref{cuatro}).
 Here, we can consider an sphere $S ^2$ large enough in such a way that the Newtonian limit (\ref{newt}) results a good approximation.
 Hence, we get

 and then

 This implies that, under the assumption that the solutions of the field equations are regular everywhere, one is allowed to conclude that ``two infinitely close solutions without singularities have necessarily the same total mass $m$''.

-Besides, such a result (\ref{dfg}) confronts with the simple observation of the fact that if the metric $g_{\mu \nu} (x^{\rho})$ satisfies the field equations $R_{\mu \nu}=0$, then the same system is satisfied by the configuration $g_{\mu \nu} (\lambda x^{\rho})$ for any $\lambda \in \R $.
+However, this confronts with the simple observation that if the metric $g_{\mu \nu} (x^{\rho})$ satisfies the field equations $R_{\mu \nu}=0$, then the same system is satisfied by the configuration $g_{\mu \nu} (\lambda x^{\rho})$ for any $\lambda \in \R $.
 Then, by identifying $\lambda ^{-1} = 1+\delta m/m$ in the spherically symmetric solution we get a contradiction; contradiction which, of course, ``disappears if we abandon the hypothesis on the non-existence of singularities.''